Understanding Types of Fungicides

 The Future of Tree Fruit Disease Control

-Growers can prevent resistance by practicing good cultural control methods, using fungicide mixtures, tank-mixing with a broad-spectrum protectant, and alternating chemicals by FRAC Group code group ("spraying by the numbers").
+Growers can prevent resistance by practicing good cultural control methods, using fungicide mixtures, tank-mixing with a broad-spectrum protectant, and alternating chemicals by FRAC Group code ("spraying by the numbers").